 Six Ways the Whole Family Can Help the Homeless This Summer

-From care packages to Dayton car donation, you can make an impact as temperatures rise
+From care packages to a Columbus car donation, you can make an impact as temperatures rise

 Imagine spending a hot summer day lying by the pool, going for a bike ride or walking your dog.
 Now, envision never getting relief from that heat.
 Your only respite from the sun is at night—the hot, muggy night.
 No shower, no change of socks, no tooth brush.
 Now suppose you’re expected to go to a job interview.
 Would you be hired?
 Would you even bother going?